typelead/eta-examples/0-hello-ghcvm/README.md

   ```$ java -classpath Out.jar eta.main```

-  The `eta.main` class contains the entry point that initializes the ETA runtime system and runs the compiled program.
+  The `eta.main` class contains the entry point that initializes the Eta runtime system and runs the compiled program.

-## With CabalVM
+## With EPM

-With CabalVM, things become *much* smoother.
+With EPM, things become *much* smoother.

 1. Create a new directory called `eta-first` and enter it.
   ```